 The Bloomberg news service similarly reported that U.S. auto sales also sharply increased after 2009:

 Look for factual data, and you can hunt down a lot of truth with a little bit of effort, beyond the simple tidbit that these photos are more than five years old.

 For example, we can find how many cars are being sold in the U.S. now, along with plenty of historical data.
 In 2009, when these photos were taken, U.S. auto sales were running at barely a 9 million annual rate.
 Fast-forward to today and, as we learned at the beginning of this month, we are running at an annual rate of more than 16 million autos.
-That is an improvement of
+That is an improvement of 78 percent.